-I have made hampers in the past and I think I’ve mastered how to make a hamper without losing your sanity in the process.
+I’ve put together hampers for Christmas in the past and I think I’ve mastered how to create your own without losing your sanity in the process.
 Here are my top tips:

 You might have twenty people to buy for.
 But if you’ve never made a hamper before, don’t decide to make 20 in one go.
 It might seem like an easy Christmas shopping solution, but trust me when I say that by the time you’re wrapping up hamper number 14, you’ll wish you’d not gone all out.

-When making a hamper, it is easy to go overboard and throw lots of items into them.
+When making hampers, it is easy to go overboard and throw lots of items into them.
 If you do this then you risk spending a fortune as the bits and pieces do add up.
 You might also end up with more gifts than your basket holds.
-To avoid this, set a budget and make a note of everything you do buy.
+To avoid this, set a Christmas hamper budget and make a note of everything you do buy.
 Make sure the price includes packing too, because you’ll need to factor that in.

 3) Think of a theme

-For a hamper to work, you need to pick a theme and stick to it.
-Your hamper could be based on food, drink, a hobby, or even a colour.
-It doesn’t matter what it is, but all of the items need to be loosely linked for your hamper to work.
+For your hampers to work, you need to pick a theme and stick to it.
+The hampers could be based on food, drink, a hobby, or even a colour.
+It doesn’t matter what it is, but all of the gifts need to be loosely linked for your hamper to work.

 Shopping around is important when you’re creating a hamper, because things can vary wildly in price.
-If you want a particular chocolate or drink to go in your hamper, then make sure you keep your eye out for supermarket offers.
-I’d also price up the items online before making purchases.
-This way, you’ll ensure you get the best price.
+If you want a particular chocolate or drink to go in it, then make sure you keep your eye out for supermarket offers.
+I’d also price up gift ideas online and read reviews before making purchases.
+This way, you’ll ensure you get the best gifts for the best price.

-You can buy ‘make your own hamper’ sets, which usually consists of a basket, filling material and cellophane.
+You can buy a hamper package set, which usually includes a basket, paper filling and cellophane.
 But you could use a cardboard box or a canvas bag as an alternative.
 Try to think of packaging that could be reused or easily recycled.
-Don’t choose a basket just because that’s how hampers are usually packaged up.
+Don’t choose a basket just because that’s how Christmas hampers are usually packaged up.
 Use your imagination and think about what’s practical and what’s affordable.

 7) Enjoy the process